yashSP2604/yashSP2604/README.md

  Hi there, I'm Yash Bhandari! 👋

 Welcome to my GitHub profile!
-I'm a student passionate about Machine Learning and data-driven solutions.
+I'm a student passionate about Machine Learning and Game Development.

 - 🎓 Student actively learning and building projects
 - 🤖 __Machine Learning enthusiast__